-0.5 semester credits Supervised practice in the use of objective clinical information-gathering techniques.
-Delivery Method: In person Grading Default: Credit/No Credit Only
+Supervised practice in the use of objective clinical information-gathering techniques.

 PSY-580D Asmt- MMPI-2-RF: Transition from MMPI-2

 This one day seminar will review the changes involved in the new MMPI-2-RF.
 The rationale for the restructured format change will be delineated, and an overview of the 50 MMPI-2-RF scales will be provided.
 An interpretive strategy specific to the MMPI-2-RF will be offered, and case materials will be provided for practice in interpretation.
 Prerequisites: Completion of PSY-580 or a working knowledge of and initial skill interpreting the MMPI-2.